 According to the APA, a heritage chicken is only one that is hatched from a heritage chicken that is sired by an APA standard-bred Chicken.

-Why Buy a Heritage Chicken?
+Why Buy a Heritage Chicken Breed?

 Our ancestors wanted a healthy, long-lived, prolific chicken, suitable for life outdoors, that could serve as an egg producer and also a broiler chicken.

-Meat breeds are bred to grow as large as possible, as fast as possible, so farmers can butcher them quickly.
-Laying chickens are bred to lay large, often flavorless eggs, as often as possible.
+Meat breeds are bred to grow as large as possible, as fast as possible, so farmers can butcher them quickly, and are a single breed: the cornish cross.

 “In 1925, it took 16 weeks to raise a chicken to 2.5 pounds.
 Today, chickens weight double that in just six weeks!” –ASPCA

 Since factory-farms account for well over 90% of the chickens in America (9 billion chickens are slaughtered a year for meat, while an additional 300 million are kept for eggs), the genetic diversity of chickens is under threat.

 In fact, the American Livestock Breeds Conservancy says that over 36 breeds of chicken are in danger of extinction.